Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Immersed arc position

 \begin{remarks} i) If $|w_j\cap\inte(f_i\cap R)|=1$, then a G-disc slide over $w_j$ will create one new point of intersection mod 2 with $f_i$.
 It is for this reason that an analogous invariant of $(\mF, \mW)$ in immersed arc position that just uses normalized discs is unsuitable.

-ii) The next lemmas show that at the cost of possibly adding Clifford tori, G-disc sliding commutes with R-disc sliding, G-disc sliding commutes with G-twisting, and G-twisting commutes with R-twisting. \end{remarks}
+ii) The next lemmas show that at the cost of possibly adding Clifford tori, G-disc sliding commutes with R-disc sliding, disc sliding commutes with boundary twisting, and G-twisting commutes with R-twisting. \end{remarks}

 \begin{lemma} (Clifford Commutation Lemma 1) Let $\mW=\{w_1, \cdots, w_n\}$ be a complete system of untwisted Whitney discs.
 Let $\omega_g$ (resp $\omega_r$) be an embedded path in $G$ (resp. $R$) from $w_i$ to $w_j$ (resp. $w_p$ to $w_q$).
 Let $\mW_1$ be obtained by doing a G-disc slide to $\mW$ along $\omega_g$ and $\mW_2$ be obtained from $\mW_1$ by doing a R-disc slide along $\omega_r$.
 Let $\mW_3$ be obtained by doing an R-disc slide to $\mW$ along $\omega_r$ and $\mW_4$ be obtained by doing a G-disc slide to $\mW_3$ along $\omega_g$.
 Then $\mW_2$ is Clifford equivalent to $\mW_4$.\end{lemma}